Acer Aspire One: Expansion slot

-There is also an SD/SDHC storage expansion slot on all models for additional storage (the 533 model does not support SDHC as verified by Acer support UK).
-On Linux versions this automatically expands the space of the SSD or HDD using aufs.
-Windows XP models treat it as a normal removable drive.
+There was an SD/SDHC storage expansion slot on all models for additional storage (the 533 model did not support SDHC as verified by Acer support UK).
+On Linux versions this automatically expanded the space of the SSD or HDD using aufs.
+Windows XP models treated it as a normal removable drive.

-Some models have a second slot that functions as a standard multi-in-1 flash memory card reader.
-The 110 BIOS does not allow one to boot an operating system from this slot, but the 150 BIOS is capable of booting from an SDHC card in the slot.
-(Note: with Linux, it is possible essentially to boot from HD or USB by using a /boot partition on the regular boot device and an initrd that loads the real OS from the slot).
+Some models had a second slot that functions as a standard multi-in-1 flash memory card reader.
+The 110 BIOS did not allow one to boot an operating system from this slot, but the 150 BIOS was capable of booting from an SDHC card in the slot.
+(Note: with Linux, it was possible essentially to boot from HD or USB by using a /boot partition on the regular boot device and an initrd that loaded the real OS from the slot).

 Power management

-The Intel Atom platform has a specified maximum TDP of 11.8 W. Individual figures are 2.5 W for the N270 processor, 6 W for the 945GSE chipset and 3.3 W for the 82801GBM I/O controller.
-The AUO B089AW01 LCD panel is rated at a maximum power consumption of 3 W. Typical read–write power consumption for the SSD is around 0.3 W, and 0.01 W when idle.
-The different HDDs are rated at about 1.5–2.5 W for read–write operations and around 0.7 W when idle.
+The Intel Atom platform had a specified maximum TDP of 11.8 W. Individual figures were 2.5 W for the N270 processor, 6 W for the 945GSE chipset and 3.3 W for the 82801GBM I/O controller.
+The AUO B089AW01 LCD panel was rated at a maximum power consumption of 3 W. Typical read–write power consumption for the SSD was around 0.3 W, and 0.01 W when idle.
+The different HDDs were rated at about 1.5–2.5 W for read–write operations and around 0.7 W when idle.

-The official ratings for the battery are up to 3 hours for the three cell, and up to 8 hours for the six cell.
-Linpus Linux Lite has been optimized by Acer for lower power consumption.
-Battery life is shorter on HDD configurations with Windows XP, at approximately 2.5 hours for the three cell.
-Although the standard three cell battery is 2.2 Ah, some users have reported 2.4 Ah and 2.9 Ah batteries from the factory.
-Various suppliers online now carry aftermarket batteries, including the six cell.
-Aftermarket nine cell batteries are available though they are quite heavy, and also protrude out of the back, reducing the aesthetics but improving airflow.
+The official ratings for the battery were up to 3 hours for the three cell, and up to 8 hours for the six cell.
+Linpus Linux Lite was optimized by Acer for lower power consumption.
+Battery life was shorter on HDD configurations with Windows XP, at approximately 2.5 hours for the three cell.
+Although the standard three cell battery was 2.2 Ah, some users reported 2.4 Ah and 2.9 Ah batteries from the factory.
+Various suppliers online carried aftermarket batteries, including the six cell.
+Aftermarket nine cell batteries were available though they were quite heavy and also protruded out of the back, reducing the aesthetics but improving airflow.